Empowering In-Browser Deep Learning Inference on Edge Devices with Just-in-Time Kernel Optimizations: Related Works

 \section{Related Works}

-\textbf{DL kernel generation.} Many works focus on automatically searching and generating optimal kernel implementations from a vast space.
-TVM \cite{chen2018tvm} generates DL kernels based on the space of manual schedule templates and a learned cost model to search for the best kernel implementation.
-The subsequent work, Ansor \cite{zheng2020ansor}, generates higher-performance DL kernels than TVM without manual schedule templates and reduces the average search time.
+\textbf{DL kernel generation.} Many works~\cite{chen2018tvm, liang2022romou, zheng2020ansor, antares, tillet2019triton, openxla, iree} focus on automatically searching and generating optimal kernel implementations from a vast space.
+TVM \cite{chen2018tvm} generate DL kernels based on the space of manual schedule templates and a learned cost model to search for the best kernel implementation.
+Ansor \cite{zheng2020ansor} and Antares \cite{antares} generates higher-performance DL kernels than TVM without manual schedule templates and reduces the average search time.
 Romou \cite{liang2022romou} supports new primitives to generate mobile-GPU-friendly DL kernels and accelerates kernel generation through hardware-aware search space pruning.
-Roller \cite{zhu2022roller} generates DL kernels using an rTile-construction-based approach, significantly reducing search time.
-Triton \cite{tillet2019triton} is a DL kernel generator that extends LLVM-IR and adds an additional tile-level optimization pass, achieving high DL kernel performance.
-TLP \cite{zhai2023tlp} is a DL-based cost model that leverages schedule primitive features to speed up DL kernel search.
-However, none of these works address the online optimal kernel generation issue for in-browser DL inference.
-They all fail to provide the lightweight kernel space and compilation pipeline, which meet the requirements of JIT inference on the Web.
+Although this approach can reduce the space by 99\%, the number of remaining candidates is still on the order of 10K.
+Triton \cite{tillet2019triton} is a DL kernel generator that extends LLVM IR and adds an additional tile-level optimization pass, achieving high DL kernel performance.
+OpenXLA \cite{openxla} is a ML compiler ecosystem that aims to simplify and accelerate ML development by addressing fragmentation between different ML frameworks and hardware.
+IREE \cite{iree} is an end-to-end compiler and runtime toolkit specifically for machine learning (ML) models.
+Compared to \sysname, these works are not for in-browser inference.
+Besides, the last three works do not really support auto kernel optimization.
+For example, Triton JIT compiler can only tune CUDA kernels within a space that is designed by experts.

 \textbf{In-Browser DL inference.} The emergence of DL frameworks, such as TensorFlow.js \cite{google2023tfjs} and ONNX Runtime Web \cite{microsoft2023ort}, has significantly contributed to making in-browser DL inference a reality.
-TensorFlow.js, proposed by Google, is an open-source library that enables the deployment of DL models in browsers or on Node.js.
-It supports JavaScript, Wasm, WebGL, and WebGPU.
-ONNX Runtime Web, another open-source library proposed by Microsoft, facilitates in-browser DL inference by processing models in ONNX format.
+TensorFlow.js from Google supports JavaScript, Wasm, WebGL, and WebGPU.
+ONNX Runtime Web from Microsoft, facilitates in-browser DL inference by processing models in ONNX format.
 However, it only supports Wasm and WebGL backends.
+Transformer.js~\cite{tranformersjs} is recently released to support the transformer model inference in browsers.
+These frameworks all uses the pre-defined kernels, leading to suboptimal performance across edge devices as discussed in Sec.~\ref{subsec:performance_issues}. \sysname stands out as the first in-browser inference framework that enable JIT compilation, thereby ensuring peak performance across devices.
+Furthermore, \sysname automatically generates kernels, which allows for the support of the new kernels and models with minimal manual effort.